happydasch/nspanel_haui/README.md

 - **Locking/Unlocking mechanism for panels**

-  All panels can be locked by a pin.
+  All panels can be locked by a pin code.
 The panel can be accessed after entering the pin code.

 - **Device settings in HomeAssistant**